Towards a robust out-of-the-box neural network model for genomic data: Methods

-\textit{Motif discovery data.} \citet{Zeng2016-nu} included two ChIP-seq datasets: motif discovery and motif occupancy.
+In \citep{Zeng2016-nu}, the authors included two ChIP-seq datasets: motif discovery and motif occupancy.
 These datasets contain the labels of the binding affinity of transcription factors to DNA sequence in 690 different ChIP-seq experiments.
-We will only focus on a subset of 269100 sequences from the motif discovery data (out of 20464149) of length 101.
+We only focus on a subset of 269,100 sequences from the motif discovery data (out of 20,464,149) of length 101 bp.
+The dataset contains two classes: positive class includes DNA sequences that are motif (50\%) and negative class includes DNA sequences that are not motif (50\%).

-\textit{ChIP-seq toy data.} This is a subset of the ChIP-seq data provided by \citet{Zeng2016-nu} of 97718 sequences of length 101 bp.
-It is unclear if this subset was taken from the motif discovery data or the motif occupancy as the authors do not provide this information.
-However, given the sequence length, it appears that this subset comes from the motif discovery data.